 Dan pulled away from the curb and aggressively shifted the Mustang, getting the most out of first and a little of second gear, the throaty rumble echoed off the near by buildings.
-He quickly braked bringing the car down from 70 to the 50 kilometre speed limit.
+He quickly braked bringing the car down from seventy to the fifty kilometre speed limit.

 “That should to prove how good the car is to your buddies without showing off ... too much!” he smiled at Brad.

 “Love you too, Son.
 I don’t mind telling you I get tingles when I call you Son and you call me Dad.”